-After four graduating classes and the successful recruitment of Cohort #8, as well as emerging in a full F2F year after the pandemic lockdowns, community perception is strong for CTE ECHS.
+After five graduating classes and the successful recruitment of Cohort #9, community perception is strong for CTE ECHS.
 More parents are requesting information and attending the informative presentations offered throughout the year.
-CTE ECHS showcases the achievements of graduated seniors as proof that the program is strong and delivering as promised 7 years ago.
+CTE ECHS showcases the achievements of graduated seniors as proof that the program is strong and delivering as promised 8 years ago.
 ECHS staff remained optimistic and upbeat in a year where students returned full-time to the classroom.

-ECHS continues to work in collaboration with IHE, San Jacinto College, on a full-time basis.
+ECHS continues to work in collaboration with Institute of Higher Education (IHE), San Jacinto College, on a full-time basis.